JuanLopezAranzazu/JuanLopezAranzazu/README.md

 ## About Me

-I am a developer passionate about technology and continuous learning.
-I currently focus on developing web applications with React and Node.js.
-I also have knowledge in relational and non-relational databases.
+I am a Systems Engineering student in my final semesters with a strong passion for software development.
+I have experience in backend and frontend, working with technologies such as Node.js, React.js, Vue.js, Astro, Svelte, Flask, FastAPI and Spring Boot.

+In the database area, I manage PostgreSQL, MySQL, SQLite and MongoDB to design efficient and scalable systems.
+I am passionate about writing clean code, applying good development practices and correctly structuring projects to improve software maintainability and scalability.

 ## Technologies and Tools

-- Languages: JavaScript, Python, TypeScript
+- Languages: Java, JavaScript, Python, TypeScript
-- Frameworks: React, Node.js, FastAPI
+- Frameworks: Node.js, React, Vue, Astro, Svelte, Flask, FastAPI, Spring Boot
 - Tools: Git, Docker, Firebase

 ## Tags